michaelbourne/wp-commerce7/README.txt

 *   Automatically create the needed pages and pass-through redirects for proper Commerce7 Integration
 *   Embed Commerce7 widgets into any page through the use of shortcodes
-*   Full integration with popular pagebuilders like Cornerstone, Elementor, Beaver Builder, and WPBakery
+*   Full integration with popular pagebuilders like Cornerstone, Elementor, Beaver Builder, and WPBakery\
+*   Full integration with Gutenberg

 This plugin relies on a third party service for it's functionality provided by [Commerce7](https://commerce7.com/).
 As an ecommerce solution, an SSL certificate is required on your website.
 Your privacy policy should be ammended to include the use of third party software for order processing.

-Read the [Commerce7 for WordPress Documentation](https://demo.5forests.com) to get started.
+Read the [Commerce7 for WordPress Documentation](https://c7wp.com) to get started.

 == Installation ==